v-zhuravlev/zbx_template_pack/out/4.0/EN/template_server_cisco_ucs_SNMPv2_EN.md

 This template was tested on:

-- Cisco UCS C240 M4SX, version
+- Cisco UCS C240 M4SX

 ## Setup